 The durability of a trampoline mostly depends on the brand.
 Upscale brands use higher grade materials that can better resist the wind, rain and strains from regular use.
-There’s no two ways about it – luxury brands will inevitably last longer than bargain trampolines.
+There’s no two ways about it – luxury brands definitely last longer than bargain products.

 However, with regular maintenance, cleaning and careful use, even average one can last well over 7 years with original parts.
 Take care that not all parts are equally likely to fail.
 Frames will certainly outlast everything else.

 Trampoline pads are often the first to fail.
 The plastic can fray and look ugly, but if you’re unlucky it can tear away completely.
 Then come the mats, enclosure netting and last, the springs.
-The more layers of stitching the mat has, the longer it will last.
+The more layers of stitching the mat has, the longer lasts.

-Plenty of trampolines have replaceable parts with reasonably priced spares, so if say your mat breaks, you can grab a new one for $100 instead of getting a new trampoline.
+Plenty of them have reasonably priced spare parts, so if say your mat breaks, you can grab a new one for $100 instead of getting a new trampoline.